+O Depends on the splitting rule

-- (b) Recall that we discussed the technique of pruning a decision tree, which involves removing certain branches.
-What effect does pruning a decision tree have on its
+call that we discussed the technique of pruning a decision tree, which involves removing certain branches nat effect does pruning a decision tree have on its

-- i.
 (1.0 pt) Bias?

-- \bigcirc Increases it
+Increases it

-- \bigcirc Decreases it
+O Decreases it

-ii.
+When we prune a decision tree, we remove branches that are not crucial to its classifications.
+This reduces complexity, which increases bias while reducing variance.

 (1.0 pt) Variance?

+○ Increases it

-- \bigcirc Increases it - \bigcirc Decreases it
+O Decreases it

-iii.
 (1.0 pt) Complexity?

-- \bigcirc Increases it
+○ Increases it

-- \bigcirc Decreases it
+O Decreases it

-- \bigcirc Depends on the splitting rule

 For each of the following prompts, answer true if the given modification to k-fold cross-validation will result in overfitting, and false if it will not.
-Assume that we have a large dataset that we have split into a training set and test set.

-(a) (1.0 pt) The test set is divided into k folds.
+Assume that we have a large dataset that we have split into a training set and ucst set. (a) (1.0 pt) The test set is divided into $k$ folds.
 For each fold of the test set, we use the entire training set to train the model, and use the given fold/subset of the test set for validation.
-The average error among all k folds is the cross-validation error.
+The average error among all $k$ folds is the cross-validation error.
 True or False: This modification will result in overfitting.

-- ⊖ True

-- False

-- (b) (1.0 pt) We use normal k-fold cross-validation, but for each fold we only use half of the validation set for validation.

-True or False: This modification will result in overfitting.

-- True

-- False

-- (c) (1.0 pt) We use normal k-fold cross-validation, but for each fold we use the entire training set for training.
-True or False: This modification will result in overfitting.

-- ⊖ True

-- False

-- (d) (1.0 pt) We use normal k-fold cross-validation, but after the train-test split, we standardize the training set before running cross-validation so that each column has mean 0 and variance 1.

-True or False: This modification will result in overfitting.

-- ⊖ True - False
+True ○ False We shouldn't be using the test set for validation purposes; that defeats the purpose of cross-validation. (b) (1.0 pt) We use normal $k$ -fold cross-validation, but for each fold we only use half of the validation set for validation.
+True or False: This modification will result in overfitting. ○ True • False This will not cause overfitting, but it is essentially throwing away data; we could be training our model or more data without overfitting. (c) (1.0 pt) We use normal $k$ -fold cross-validation, but for each fold we use the entire training set for training True or False: This modification will result in overfitting.
+True ○ False The purpose of training on $k-1$ folds and using the remaining fold for validation is to not train and validate our model on the same fold.
+By making the modification proposed in the question, we would be doing just that. (d) (1.0 pt) We use normal $k$ -fold cross-validation, but after the train-test split, we standardize the training set before running cross-validation so that each column has mean 0 and variance 1.
+True or False: This modification will result in overfitting. ○ True • False This subpart is tricky; this is what you're supposed to do.
+If you standardize before the train-test split you're encoding information about the test set into your training set (to standardize, you need to know the mean of a column, but if you compute the mean of a given column for the entire dataset, that gives you information about what the test data's mean is).
+This principle is called leakage.